revvy02/lyra/docs/intro.md

         end)

         if not success then
+            -- If there's an error, Lyra will kick the player and prompt them -- to rejoin to try again.
-            error("Failed to reach data system") -- Player will be kicked and can retry end
+            error("Failed to reach data system")
+        end

         if data ~= nil then